 Little River (Demamiel Creek) Pedestrian Crossing

-The District of Sooke is currently engaged in planning for a potential new trail connection from the Sunriver/Phillips Road neighborhood to the existing trail systems in the Sooke town centre and nearby schools.
+The District of Sooke is engaged in developing a new trail connection from the Sunriver/Phillips Road neighborhood to the existing trail systems in the Sooke town centre and nearby schools.
 The crossing is intended to increase community connectivity and provide a safe link over DeMamiel Creek.
 Known as “Little River” by the T’Sou-ke Nation, the project will incorporate interpretive signage to educate users on cultural and natural history of the area.

 Project Progression to date: